 Coleman fuel appears to be a light naphtha formulation, a petroleum distillate consisting of hydrocarbon molecules in a narrow range of five to nine carbon atoms per molecule; the middle of that range is seven carbons, or heptane.
 It’s chemically situated between butane, which has four carbon atoms, and gasoline, which has an average of eight carbon atoms per molecule (i.e., octane).
 Gasoline is a witch’s brew of petroleum distillate hydrocarbons with four to twelve carbon atoms per molecule, plus benzene (a nasty carcinogen), oxygenates (nasty for stove valves and seals), and who knows what else, good (like detergents) and bad.

 Coleman Camp Fuel is thus a neat hybrid.
 It can be poured, contained, and generally handled like gasoline, as a liquid.
 Use a funnel though, and cap whatever container it’s in very tightly, especially when hot weather descends upon you.
 Handling Coleman Camp Fuel is common sense, not especially tricky, but not foolproof either.
 It vaporizes readily (less well than propane or butane but faster than kerosene) and thus performs nicely in appliances designed to run on it, as our DIY robust retro Coleman derivative most surely is.
-Coleman fuel’s exact formulation isn’t public knowledge, but suffice to say it’s a relatively pure, quality-
+Coleman fuel’s exact formulation isn’t public knowledge, but suffice to say it’s a relatively pure, quality-controlled, dependable, inexpensive, widely available commercial product free of most oddball components in gasoline.

 Can gasoline substitute?
-It’s definitely cheaper, some $3 to $4 per gallon versus $13 for Coleman fuel.
+It’s definitely cheaper, some $3 per gallon versus $14 for Coleman fuel.
 And it does work, yes, although longer time in vapor mode, with selector tab up, may be needed.
 I’d use gasoline when in a pinch or “emergency.”
 But I wouldn’t load my stove with gasoline just to save a buck ($1) when a precious wilderness trek by me and companions lasting several days will depend on a stove’s operation.
-Stoves include delicate seals and narrow jets, and one can’t predict how long those seals will stay tight and jet orifices will stay open under the onslaught of additives and longer-
+Stoves include delicate seals and narrow jets, and one can’t predict how long those seals will stay tight and jet orifices will stay open under the onslaught of additives and longer-chain hydrocarbons in commercial gasoline.
+Consider gasoline use a discouraged, DIY application you would attempt only at your own risk.

 Execute this project and use any resulting product solely at your own risk.